LimaRods/nordstack-analytics/README.md

  └── accepted rows → staging → intermediate → marts
 ```

-That ordering is what lets staging normalize freely.
-Detection happens against the
+This is what lets staging normalize freely.
+Detection runs against the source, so the
-source, so the audit trail does not depend on what staging did first — and a normalized
+audit trail does not depend on what staging did first.
+If quarantine read staging
-`'PAID '` can't quietly clear a row of the checks it should have failed.
+instead, a cleaned `'PAID '` would already look valid and the defect would disappear.

 ---